bclindner/ivory/README.md

 This code is using Selenium to drive its report handling system.
 Selenium can be finicky.
 Stuff can break.

-I also haven't coded this immaculately - as previously mentioned, this is a stopgap measure, coded in a day to curb spam on my instance.
-There is every possibility I'm making a mistake here.

 Take care when writing your rules.
-Ivory doesn't care if you get them wrong.
+Ivory doesn't care if you get them wrong, and Ivory will absolutely ban users with impunity if you do.
+Test them if you can.
 Support for dry runs will come available when I get to it.

 ## Maintainers